Warhorst/pacman/README.md

 (Use WASD or arrow keys to control pacman.
 Click into the canvas if it's not working)

+## State of the game
+The game is on version 1.0.0.
+As I implemented every feature listed in the pacman dossier (as far as I can tell), I consider the game feature complete.

+There are still other things one can do, like:
+- the main menu, with an introduction to all ghosts
+- level transition cutscenes
+- persisted high scores
+- bugs from the original game, like Pinky cannot walk upwards or the "death screen"
+- a new WASM build (would require an update of asset preload first)

+The game was also designed (and therefore overengineered) with a map editor in mind (or at least custom maps).
+Make this will come to fruition one day.

 ## Main resources
 - the great pacman dossier: (multiple links, because this beautiful article gets nuked frequently)
   - https://pacman.holenet.info